unixpickle/treeagent/README.md

    * Pong-v0: up to ~-14.5 on the best attempt.
    * Pong-ram-v0: up to ~-14.8 on the best attempt.
    * Breakout-ram-v0: up to ~8 on best attempt.
 Another attempt got stuck at ~6.
 Maybe too big learning rate / too little regularization.
 On the ~6 one, paddle pretty much stays at the sides of the screen most of the time (crosses the screen fairly quickly).
+ * Ran a bunch of experiments with Breakout-ram-v0.
+   * Those with a learning rate of 0.1 got up to ~2.7-3.7.
+   * Those with a learning rate of 0.5 got up to ~6-8 in the same amount of time.
+   * Batch size was 30K.
+Found that minleaf=512 is way better than minleaf=128.
+   * After an initial performance explosion, all models pretty much stopped learning.
+   * Reducing entropy didn't help much, nor did decreasing learning rate.
+ * Conclusion: after the first ~80 batches, improvement always stops, regardless of learning rate.
+   * Hypothesis: forest size is the cause.
+Huge forests might be hard to improve?
+   * Plan: implement tree decay and pruning.
+Can keep the forest fairly small.
+Will it work?
+Idk.